How Florida's Paradise Coast Refreshed My Soul

 And for the next few days, I was immersed in other soothing experiences in Florida’s Paradise Coast (ParadiseCoast.com): Marco Island, Naples and the Everglades.

-Soft white sands line wide beaches; gentle waves lap against the shore; and Gulf of Mexico breezes stir the air.
-The west-facing coast sees sunsets over the water, and palm trees softly remind you you’re in paradise.
+Soft white sands line wide beaches; gentle waves lap against the shore; and the Gulf of Mexico breezes stir the air.
+The west-facing coast sees sunsets over the water, and palm trees softly remind you that you’re in paradise.